bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

 |br|

 ..
 [1] This isn't exactly right because beyond the letter frequencies, we also can predict what the word is, which will change the information and entropy.
-Natural language also has redundencies such as "q must always be followed by u", so this will change our probability distribution.
+Natural language also has redundancies such as "q must always be followed by u", so this will change our probability distribution.
 See `Entropy and Redundancy in English <http://people.seas.harvard.edu/~jones/cscie129/papers/stanford_info_paper/entropy_of_english_9.htm>`_ for more details.